tensorflow/tfjs-models/posenet/README.md

 #### Returns

-It returns a `pose` array, each with a confidence score and an array of keypoints indexed by part id, each with a score and position.
+It returns a `promise` that resolves with an array of `poses`, each with a confidence score and an array of `keypoints` indexed by part id, each with a score and position.

 #### Example Usage